Absentee Phone Line: 763-241-3555

 Please follow these guidelines when you need to have your student excused early from school:

-Students may not be picked up from the classroom but instead must be picked up from
+- Students may not be picked up from the classroom but instead must be picked up from the office.

 Students will only be released to persons listed on the emergency form unless a note is given to the office from the parent- verbal requests and phone calls for someone other than those listed on the emergency form cannot be honored.
 If a student arrives late or leaves early, parents must sign their students in or out at the office.